-Custodian Life is an excellent alternative in the expat market.
+Custodian Life used to be an excellent alternative in the expat market.
 However, your returns will of course, partially depend on what assets you invest in within the investment.

 If your investment is being mismanaged, your returns won’t be as high, as if sensible investments are being used.

 In addition to that, as time is going on, compliance and admin is getting worse.
 I now, therefore, think that better alternatives exist for new customers.